The Future Plan

 AIMS

-The main aim must be to safeguard the infrastructure so that the north of Scotland remains accessible at all times.
+The main aim must be to safeguard national and regional infrastructure so that the north of Scotland remains accessible.

 FUNDING